Translate

 Illustrated Summary of The Chosen: Season 1, Episode 7: Invitations

-Joshua, reluctantly obeying Moses by handing him a cross-shaped staff to hang the bronze serpent on, remarks: “People will say this is a cruel joke—this doesn’t make sense !”
-Moses responds, “How do you explain the Red Sea?
+This episode opens with a scene of judgment and salvation from the time of Moses after the Exodus from slavery in Egypt.
+Numbers 21 tells us that the Israelites complained grievously against God and Moses despite their deliverance.
+Moses wrote, "Then the Lord sent fiery serpents among the people, and they bit the people so that many people of Israel died."
+The people realized they were wrong and asked Moses to pray for them.
+The Lord mercifully commanded Moses, "Make a fiery serpent and set it on a pole.
+Everyone who is bitten and looks upon it shall live."
+Moses tells his assistant, Joshua, "I've learned to do what He says without questioning."
+Joshua reluctantly obeys Moses by handing him a cross-shaped staff to hang the newly fashioned bronze serpent on, but he tells Moses, "People will say this is a cruel joke.
+Help me understand—this doesn’t make sense!"
+Moses responds, "How do you explain the Red Sea?
 The manna and the quail?
 The pillar of fire?
 Joshua, any Israelite who looks upon this bronze serpent and believes in the power of Adonai will be healed.
-It’s an act of faith.”
-Jesus will refer to what happened with this bronze serpent when He speaks to Nicodemus.
+It’s an act of faith."
+Jesus will refer to what happened with this bronze serpent when He speaks to Nicodemus later in this episode.

 Moses to Joshua while crafting the bronze serpent referred to in Numbers 21.

-Nicodemus, smiling and shaking his head, asks, “How can these things be?”
-Jesus, gently sighing, responds: “A teacher of Israel and yet you do not understand these things.”
-Nicodemus says humbly: “I’m trying, Rabbi.”
-Jesus says, “I know....
+Nicodemus, smiling and shaking his head, asks, "How can these things be?"
+Jesus, gently sighing, responds: "A teacher of Israel and yet you do not understand these things?"
+Nicodemus says humbly: "I’m trying, Rabbi."
+Jesus says, "I know.
 Listen.
-What do you hear?”
-“The wind,” answers Nicodemus.
-Jesus asks, “How do you know?"
-“Because I can feel it and I hear its sound,” answers Nicodemus.
-Jesus asks, “Do you know where it comes from and where it is going?”
-When Nicodemus says no, Jesus explains, “That’s what it is to be born again of the Spirit.
-The Spirit may work in a way that is a mystery to you, and while you cannot see the Spirit, you can recognize His effect.”
+What do you hear?"
+"The wind?" says Nicodemus.
+Jesus asks, "How do you know?"
+"Because I can feel it and I hear its sound," answers Nicodemus.
+Jesus asks, "Do you know where it comes from and where it is going?"
+When Nicodemus says no, Jesus explains, "That’s what it is to be born again of the Spirit.
+The Spirit may work in a way that is a mystery to you, and while you cannot see the Spirit, you can recognize His effect."

-Nicodemus tells Him frankly, “My mind is consumed with what a stir these words would cause among the teachers of the Law.”
-Jesus acknowledges, “Yes, and I do not expect otherwise.
-I speak of what I know and have seen, and it has not been received by the religious leaders.”
-Nicodemus says, “It is hard to receive.”
-Jesus tells him frankly, “So if I have told you of earthly things and you do not believe, how can I tell you heavenly things?”
-Nicodemus says, “I believe Your words.”
-Jesus tells him, “I have come to do more than speak words....
-Do you remember when the children of Israel complained against God and against Moses in the wilderness?”
-Nicodemus answers, “Yes, they wanted to return to Egypt, and they cursed the manna God sent them.
+Nicodemus tells Him frankly, "My mind is consumed with what a stir these words would cause among the teachers of the Law."
+Jesus acknowledges, "Yes, and I do not expect otherwise.
+I speak of what I know and have seen, and it has not been received by the religious leaders" Nicodemus says, "It is hard to receive."
+Jesus tells him frankly, "So if I have told you of earthly things and you do not believe, how can I tell you heavenly things?"
+Nicodemus says, "I believe Your words."
+Jesus tells him, "I have come to do more than speak words."
+"More miracles?" asks Nicodemus.
+"Yes," says Jesus, "but even more than that.
+Do you remember when the children of Israel complained against God and against Moses in the wilderness of Paran?"
+Nicodemus answers, "Yes, they wanted to return to Egypt, and they cursed the manna God sent them.
 They were bitten by serpents and were dying.
 But God made a way for them to be healed."
-Jesus explains, “Moses lifted up the bronze serpent in the desert, and people only needed to look at it.
-So will the Son of Man be lifted up so that whoever believes in Him may have eternal life.”
+Jesus explains, "Moses lifted the bronze serpent in the desert, and people only needed to look at it.
+So will the Son of Man be lifted up so that whoever believes in Him may have eternal life."

 Jesus's disciples Andrew and John are both listening intently to this conversation out of sight.
 Andrew whispers to him, "Have you ever heard anything like this before?"
 John, who later recorded this conversation in his Gospel, is taking furious notes and shushing Andrew.